neo4j/neo4j-javascript-driver/README.md

 This runs the test suite against a fresh download of Neo4j.
 Or `npm test` if you already have a running version of a compatible Neo4j server.

+For development, you can have the build tool rerun the tests each time you change the source code:

+    gulp watch-n-test

 ### Testing on windows
 Running tests on windows requires PhantomJS installed and its bin folder added in windows system variable `Path`.
 To run the same test suite, run `.\runTest.ps1` instead in powershell with admin right.